Part 5101 - Federal Acquisition Regulation System

 (a) DoD peer reviews.

 (1) The SCO will concur, in writing, on all solicitation and contract packages submitted for each phase of any DoD peer review.
-For the first phase only, the SCO will send a copy of the written concurrence to the DASA(P) (see 5101.290) and provide a copy to the head of the contracting activity (HCA).
+For the first phase only, the SCO will send a copy of the written concurrence to the DASA(P) (see AFARS 5101.290) and provide a copy to the HCA.
 See AFARS PGI 5101.170-2.

 (b) Component peer reviews.

 (i) Army peer reviews.
-With the exception of acquisitions using sealed bidding procedures (see FAR Part 14), a Solicitation Review Board (SRB) and a Contract Review Board (CRB) will approve all procurements with an estimated value of $50 million or more including the award of task and delivery orders.
-A CRB is required for contract modifications that increase total evaluated price or otherwise increase scope.
-A CRB is not required for modifications that exercise an option, add incremental funding, or make administrative changes.
-The SRB and CRB will be independent, multi-functional teams comprised of senior level experts, which will, at a minimum, include representatives from the contracting activity, small business office, office of counsel, requirements community, and in the case of noncompetitive actions, the advocate for competition.
-The same members should participate in both the SRB and the CRB in order to ensure consistency.
+See AFARS 5101.170(c) Table 5101-1 for Army level peer reviews, thresholds and approval authority.
+The SCO will establish a threshold for when a CRB is required for contract modifications that increase total evaluated price or otherwise increase scope.
+A CRB is not required for modifications that exercise an option or add incremental funding.
+The SRB and CRB will be comprised of senior level experts from teams not directly involved with the procurement being reviewed.
+These multi-functional teams will include, at a minimum, representatives from the contracting activity, small business office, office of counsel, requirements community, and the advocate for competition, as applicable.
+The same representatives should participate in both the SRB and the CRB to ensure consistency.

 (ii) Objective of Army peer reviews.
 The SRB/CRB will review and assess the presolicitation, solicitation and contract award documents for consistency, sufficiency, compliance and application of sound business practices.
 The SRB/CRB will verify that the procurement represents an overall good value to the Government and appropriate obligation of taxpayer funds.